 Our role involves coordinating the technical side of this transition, including:

-• Monitoring the Regulatory Landscape: Our team stays current on evolving statutes as countries update how they handle parentage recognition, so you don’t have to.
+- Monitoring the Regulatory Landscape: Our team stays current on evolving statutes as countries update how they recognize parentage, so you don’t have to.

-• Coordinating Procedures Across Agencies: We align medical teams and government offices to ensure the transition for your child remains as smooth as possible.
+- Coordinating Procedures Across Agencies: We align medical teams and government offices to help the transition for your child remain as smooth as possible.

-The complex regulatory framework of your transition is managed by our firm, but we know it takes a village.
+While we guide you through the complex regulatory framework, we know it takes a village.
 For a well-supported experience, we also recommend the oversight of a reputable surrogacy agency.

-These professionals provide the day-to-day resources and logistical support that complement our advocacy, making the entire process feel more manageable for everyone involved.
+These professionals provide the day-to-day resources and logistical support that complement our advocacy, helping the entire process feel more seamless for everyone involved.

 Is International Surrogacy Legal in New Jersey?

-If you are considering New Jersey as the home base for your surrogacy journey, you are choosing one of the most supportive environments in the country.
-Our state offers a modern statutory framework designed to protect the interests of parents, surrogates, and children alike.
+If you are considering New Jersey as the home base for your surrogacy journey, you are choosing one of the most supportive environments in the country for gestational carrier arrangements.
+Our state offers a modern statutory framework designed to protect the interests of parents, gestational carriers, and children alike.

-The Gestational Carrier Agreement Act of 2018 established the current framework for New Jersey.
-It officially legalized and regulated gestational surrogacy, providing a clear, statutory path for families.
-Before this law, parents had to rely on older court cases that could be unpredictable; today, the law provides a definitive path for those seeking definitive protection and peace of mind.
+Before this law, parents had to rely on older court cases that could be unpredictable; today, the law provides a foundation for those seeking protection and peace of mind.

-New Jersey courts are also open to domesticating foreign surrogacy judgments.
-If your journey concludes abroad, obtaining a New Jersey order validates your parental rights at home, ensuring a smooth and secure transition back to the United States.
+Counsel may seek recognition, confirmation, or related New Jersey orders depending on the foreign judgment and facts.
+If your journey begins abroad, petitioning for a New Jersey order can help solidify your parental rights at home, providing a smooth transition back to the United States.

 Legal Risks and Complexities in International Surrogacy